microsoft/AzureTrailblazerAcademy/month4/lab_aks/README.md

     git clone https://github.com/USER_NAME/fabmedical.git
     ```

-7. We will use the `helm create` command to scaffold out a chart implementation that we can build on.
-Use the following commands to create a new chart named `web` in a new directory (replace 'fabmedical' with the directory created by your clone):
+7. Execute the following command to go inside the `web` directory (replace 'fabmedical' with the directory created by your clone):

     ```bash
-    cd fabmedical
-    cd content-web
-    mkdir charts
-    cd charts
+    cd ~/fabmedical/content-web/charts/web
-    helm create web
     ```

 8. We now need to update the generated scaffold to match our requirements.
 We will first update the file named `values.yaml`.

     ```bash
-    cd web
     code values.yaml
     ```